 The cinemas on Rua Augusta are top-notch.
 It’s a good opportunity if you’d like to watch no-mainstream films and if your Portuguese skills allow you to do so, of course.
 In case you’re still improving your language skills you can always pick a film spoken in English.
 The selection of screens is usually well varied at the cinemas over there.
 Rua Augusta is quite big street and the trendy bit is the one towards the city centre.

 8. Praça da Sé (Sé Square)

 It’s where the landmark central point of São Paulo is.
 At Praça da Sé you can visit the domed Catedral da Sé (Sé Cathedral) back dated from the 18th century and renewed in 1920.
 There is also an art deco building which homes a great museum called Museu da Caixa Econômica.
 Different exhibitions are held all year round at this museum.
 The buzzy old heart of the city draws big crowds and we advise you to watch out for your belongings as there is a fair share of pickpockets in this area.

-You might also want to visit include the Botanical Garden which is a relaxing green space or travel a little further and watch some inline skating at the skate park in San Bernardo do Campo.
+You might also want to visit include the Botanical Gardens which is a relaxing green space or travel a little further and watch some skating at the skate park in San Bernardo do Campo.